marcorosso768/marcorosso768.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to my personal website, I am glad you are here on purpose!
+Welcome to my personal website&mdash;glad to have you here intentionally (or at least I hope so)!

 I am a <b style="color: $white-color;">4<sup>th</sup>-year Ph.D.
 Student in Economics</b> and a <b style="color: $white-color;">Research Fellow</b>&mdash;equivalent to a Post-Doc position in Italy&mdash;at the University of Bologna.